Illuztrado/TownBoard/README.md

 # TownBoard
-TownBoard: An internal social application to enable employees to share mini blogs about their work projects &amp; achievements with others.
+TownBoard: An internal social application to enable employees to share mini blogs about their work projects &amp; achievements with colleagues.

 ## Technologies utilized
 **Built with**: Built with Node.js, Express.js, MongoDB, GoogleAuth, Handlebars, CSS + MaterializeCSS